 During her time at Teachers College she served as the Academic Affairs Committee Chair for the Student Senate and successfully changed Teachers College’s admission application to foster a stronger commitment to diversity.

 Although Aliya has a lot of west coast pride, she appreciates the policy analysis tools and the doors that were opened for her from her favorite institution on the east side, Teachers College.

-Previously, Michelle was the Liaison for the Center for Educational Leadership at Cleveland State University, which offers a number of school leadership licensure and professional development programs.
+Previously, Michelle was the Liaison for the Center for Educational Leadership at Cleveland State University, which offers several school leadership licensure and professional development programs.
 She also served as co-coordinator for the Ohio Education Policy Fellowship Program, a national leadership professional development program out of the Institute for Educational Leadership in Washington, D.C. that focuses on leadership, policy, and networking.
-Michelle was a middle school teacher in the Cleveland Metropolitan School District and the North Olmsted City School District and also has teaching experience in rural and international settings.
+Michelle was a middle school teacher in the Cleveland Metropolitan School District and the North Olmsted City School District and has teaching experience in rural and international settings.

-Michelle holds a Bachelor’s degree in Middle Childhood Education from Ohio University and a Master’s degree in Leadership, Policy, and Politics from Teachers College, Columbia University.
+Michelle holds a bachelor’s degree in Middle Childhood Education from Ohio University and a master’s degree in Leadership, Policy, and Politics from Teachers College, Columbia University.

 Program Lead at IDEO (The Teachers Guild + School Retool), San Francisco, CA